limuy2022/trc/docs/developer/function.md

 You can define an interface class and use it to define your class.

-by this way,we call the fuction by read the vtable.
+by this way,we call the function by read the vtable.

 We will store the functions in a table,no matter what is the kind of your function.